Testing

 - Config File:

-- Plugins: Includes @vitejs/plugin-reactfor JSX and React support.
+@vitejs/plugin-reactfor JSX and React support. - Aliases:

 - Configured for

-- Mocks: Renderer-specific mocks can be found in src/renderer/__mocks__/, such asmonaco-util.tsfor mocking Monaco editor models.
+src/renderer/__mocks__/, such asmonaco-util.tsfor mocking Monaco editor models.

 - Config File: